GC-public-learning/formation_laravel_5.8/04_controllers.md

 ### to make a new controller :
 &emsp;- open laravel terminal and tape : php artisan make:controller <ControllerName> ("CustomersController" in this case)

-### new file with class is automaticaly created here : [app/Http/Controllers/](https://github.com/Geoffrey-Carpentier/1st_laravel_project/tree/main/app/Http/Controllers)
+### new file with class is automatically created here : [app/Http/Controllers/](https://github.com/Geoffrey-Carpentier/1st_laravel_project/tree/main/app/Http/Controllers)

 created files :
 ----------------